COLUMN

 This collaboration and personnel exchange among companies will act as the impetus for inspiring ideas to improve efficiency and create new businesses, products, and services.
 This not only increases profitability, but also sows the seeds for future growth.

-5. Mutual learning and support
+5. Mutual Learning and Support

 Corporate management is not always smooth sailing.
 Competitive conditions and rapid changes in the marketplace often put companies in very difficult situations.
 To successfully navigate through these stormy seas, they need to learn from and help each other.